cmeeren/Faqt/CONTRIBUTING.md

 - Unless it's a trivial fix, consider opening an issue first to discuss it with the maintainers.
 - For all pull requests, please follow the workflow described below.

+### Required unit tests for assertions

+When writing tests for your proposed assertions, please take inspiration from tests of similar assertions.
+For consistency, the following tests should be used for all assertions:

+* One test to verify chaining.
+* One test per success condition, including edge cases like `null` subject.
+The tests could be one or more parametrized `Theory` tests.
+If there is a single success condition and no edge cases, it can be omitted since it is fully covered by the chaining test described above.
+* At least two tests per call to `Fail` to verify failure output with and without `because`.
+Additional tests to capture all variations of output format, if relevant.
+* One test per failure condition, including edge cases like `null` subject.
+The tests could be one or more parametrized `Theory` tests.
+If a `Fact` or a whole `Theory` (not just a test case in a `Theory`) is fully covered by an output test described above, it can be omitted.
+* After tests are written, verify that the tests actually invoke the correct assertion method/overload (easy to miss if copy-pasting).

 ### Pull request workflow

 1. Fork Faqt on GitHub